-Before starting this assignment you should have read Chapter 14 (online chapter) in "Network Security Essentials" [1], or Chapter 24 (online chapter) in "Cryptography and Network Security" [2].
+Before starting this assignment you should have read Chapter 14 (online chapter) in "Network Security Essentials" [3].

 3 Tasks

 Select one of the topics listed below and reflect on the ethical implications.

 - Face-recognition in enormous databases, like those of Google or Facebook. - Accessing sensitive information in closed systems (patient journals, bank transactions records et cetera). - Trackable banknotes. - Performing wiretapping ordered by a company or government.